Paper on Skin™ 2026

 5. Upload images in JPEG format, individual file size not to exceed 10MB.

 6. Payment of entry fee.
-The entry fee of AUD $55 (GST inclusive) must be paid at the time of entry.
+The entry fee of AUD$65 (GST inclusive) must be paid at the time of entry.
+Entries will not be accepted unless the entry fee has been paid.
+Payment portal at paperonskin.com

 5 PRE-SELECTION – ROUND ONE